zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ## ☔ Notable Bugfixes

-- Further improvements to the synchronization that transfers pipeline run information from the MLMD database to the ZenML Server.
+Further improvements to the synchronization that transfers pipeline run information from the MLMD database to the ZenML Server.

-- The ZenML Label Studio integration can now be used with non-local (i.e. deployed) instances.
-For more information see [the Label Studiodocs](https://docs.zenml.io/component-gallery/annotators/label-studio).
+The ZenML Label Studio integration can now be used with non-local (i.e. deployed) instances.
+For more information see [the Label Studio docs](https://docs.zenml.io/component-gallery/annotators/label-studio).
 - The Spark example is fixed and now works again end-to-end.

 ## 💔 Breaking Changes